engthiago/Onboxframework/docfx/tutorials/guetstart.md

 ## Download Visual Studio Templates

-Click here to download the templates
+Click [here](https://github.com/engthiago/Onboxframework.docs/releases) to download the templates for the version you are using

 ## Install the Templates